Christian Churches of God

 Some of us do not have money, but is that a reason for not helping?
 We may have time to talk to someone or pray for someone; knit a cardigan for a needy person; provide a blanket to someone who is cold; invite someone to dinner who may be lonely or in need of a good meal.
 If we look we will surely find a way to give something to someone whose needs are greater than our own.
 If we look at our prayer list we may see something more we can do in conjunction with our prayers; a letter or card, a little encouragement in a phone call, a small gift.

 If we live close enough maybe we could cook a meal and take it round to our neighbour; share a little time with them; mind a child or an elderly relative for a while.
 The list is endless, but we must be thoughtful of the needs of others.
 Often it is the little things that are most appreciated.
 We can not all do great and wondrous things for others.
 We do not all have the gift of healing, or wealth, or great skills.
 The opportunity for great labours of aid in disaster areas is not for everyone.
-In these times of lawlessness it is not always appropriate and could be dangerous to provide assistance personally, but it may be possible to alert those with the skills and resources to deal with the situation.
+In these times of lawlessness; it is not always appropriate and could be dangerous to provide assistance personally, but it may be possible to alert those with the skills and resources to deal with the situation.
 It is also necessary to think about how and what we should give.
-It would not be appropriate to give money to an addict as it may well be be spent on furthering that addiction.
+It would not be appropriate to give money to an addict as it may well be spent on furthering that addiction.
 An addict needs a different kind of help.
 We need to be discerning and should pray for wisdom.

 2Corinthians 9:6-15 sums it up: